Leica V-LUX Typ 114 vs Sony RX100 II

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the V-LUX Typ 114 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is the Leica V-LUX Typ 114 better than the Sony RX100 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica V-LUX (Typ 114):